 What Can We Expect From Washington This Year?

-Few individuals are better positioned to answer that question than Joe Lieberman, the Independent from Connecticut who has just completed 24 years in the US Senate.
+Few individuals are better positioned to answer that question than Joe Lieberman, the Independent from Connecticut who completed 24 years in the US Senate.
 Widely respected by Democrats and Republicans, Lieberman is a voice of reason in our increasingly rancorous politics and a bridge builder in our frequently polarized government.
-He is a straight-talker with a sense of humor, and an expert on topics ranging from the economy to international relations, from national security to environmental protection
+He is a straight-talker with a sense of humor, and an expert on topics ranging from the economy to international relations, national security, cybersecurity, and environmental protection

 Can We Stop the Partisan Polarization that is Crippling our Government?